status-im/wakuconnect-vote-poll-sdk/packages/contracts/README.md

     Then it is checked that `vote.voter` didn't vote in this vote room before if he did function goes to another voter (IDEA: emit alreadyVoted ?).

     Last check is whether `vote.voter` has enough tokens to vote.
 If he does not `NotEnoughToken` is emitted and function goes to another voter.
 If he does voting room is updated with `updateRoomVotes` and `VoteCast` is emitted.

-    TODO:
-    - not emit on Not enough tokens ?
-    - emit on wrong signature ?
-    - if instead of require for voting room not found ?
-    - if instead of require for vote closed ?